 Who can be a guarantor?

 Anyone can be a guarantor; though, typically, it tends to be parents or family members of the borrower.
 This is because being a guarantor requires them to trust the borrower and be willing to cover repayments if needed.
 A guarantor must be over 21, have a good credit score and a regular source of income; most lenders require guarantors to be homeowners.
+Many lenders require that the guarantor is a homeowner, however there are some lenders who provide non homeowner guarantor loans that are a little more expensive, but could be an option if you are a tenant or co-living with friends or family.

 A spouse will normally not be accepted as a guarantor unless they have a separate bank account.